Cooks with Soul

 Fried ribs are have a crunchy outside with tender, juicy rib meat on the inside.
 If you've tried our fried chicken, then you know these fried ribs are really good!
 You may also like our party ribs!

 Just like traditional barbecue ribs, these deep fried ribs are great as an appetizer or for dinner.
-Marrekus loves them on their own or with classic Southern sides like bbq coleslaw, Southern cornbread, and baked beans.
+Marrekus loves them on their own or with classic Southern sides like Southern baked mac and cheese, bbq coleslaw, Southern cornbread, and baked beans.

 For more recipes, check out our list of Soul Food Sunday Dinner Ideas.